chrism/emberjs-tailwind-purgecss/README.md

 ```

 Making these changes now means that utilities and components can be easily added and used in your application.

-This commit shows a working example of a custom utility and component being used.

 ## Purging unused CSS